 During the project, the team uncovered a fragment of a Roman stele with part of its inscription still intact, as well as fragments of marble door jambs of an early medieval building that that were used as window surrounds on the third story of the synagogue’s north façade.

-In 2016, WMF began working with representatives of the synagogue to develop an on-site and online exhibition for Split Synagogue, to interpret the history of the synagogue and the Jewish community it has served over the centuries.
-The exhibition Jews in Split will exist as an educational tool for Split’s local community and visitors.
+In 2016 and 2017, WMF worked with representatives of the synagogue to develop an on-site and online exhibition for Split Synagogue, to interpret the history of the synagogue and the Jewish community it has served over the centuries.
+The exhibition Jews in Split exists as an educational tool for Split’s local community and visitors.